erickarodom/JSCalculator/README.md

  ## Guidelines
- - 🕰 Completion time is 1-3 week.
+ - 🕰 Completion time is 2 weeks.
  - 📚 No libraries or frameworks.
  - ![Static Badge](https://img.shields.io/badge/Trust_and_challenge-yourself-blue)
  -  Don't follow a tutorial or copy someone elses project code.

 ## Summary
-This is a JS expense tracker.
-The user can select from a selection of currencies, enter details about the item purchased, and add the item to a table that displays the items.
+This is a JS calculator.
+The user is able to perform simple arithmetic calculations and have the answer displayed.

 These are the highlights of this project:
-- Naturally builds on skills/knowledge used building a JS ToDo App.
 - HTML, CSS scaffolding on this project is basic and quick.
-Definately room to get creative.
 - The JavaScript for this project required me to stretch my JS logic muscles, easily the best part of this project:
  - breaking down the functionality into digestible pieces.
  - while building the smaller pieces my understanding of functions, function scope, data type selection, and using loops was greatly enhanced!